josephm200/data-dashboard2/README.md

-# Web Development Project 5 - Data Dashboard - Weather App
+# Web Development Project 6 - Data Dashboard 2 - OpenWeatherAPI App

-Submitted by: Joseph Mecherikunnel*
+Submitted by: Joseph Mecherikunnel

 This web app: This web app uses the OpenWeatherMap API to take user input for a location and display current temperature, cloud coverage, humidity, and wind speed data.
 This builds on the idea that I worked on last week.

 Time spent: 5 hours spent in total